In Thyroid Patients Canada, our growing organization features two Facebook groups.

 You can have all sorts of skills and character traits, but without the ability to express them, nobody will know and certain talents won’t shine through.

 A peer leader in a text-based discussion forum needs clear (not necessarily perfect) writing skills and a flexible style that communicates emotions as well as facts.
+There’s also the skill of asking for more information.

 Since our organization values science so much, the kind of moderators that join us have an intrinsic curiosity to learn more about thyroid science.

-Our moderator team members are at different stages of learning about the science in our field, and we know the literature is immense and growing at a fast pace.
+Our moderator team members are at various different stages of learning about the science in our field, and we know the literature is immense and growing at a fast pace.

 We know that our doctors and even the scientists themselves can’t keep up very well, either.
 I believe that enhancing thyroid patients’ knowledge in a support group can indirectly disseminate thyroid knowledge through our conversation with friends, family, the public, and our health care providers.